CMSgov/beneficiary-fhir-data/apps/bfd-model-idr/README.md

 pass along the resource url with -r pass along --test to run conformance tests pass along --skip-structure-map-generation to skip generating the structure map.
-Only use this in the context of sequential transformations that re-use a structure map.
+Only use this in the context of sequential transformations that re-use a structure map. pass along --profileType or -p to specify the profile type (Basis, Regular, or CMS) to filter for.
+Defaults to CMS.

 Example (Patient):